Australia shares rally after Dow hits record; NZ edges up

-July 4 Australian shares jumped on Tuesday in a broad-based rally driven by financials, after the Dow hit an intraday record high overnight, with a rise in oil prices boosting sentiment.
+July 4 (Reuters) - Australian shares jumped on Tuesday in a broad-based rally driven by financials, after the Dow hit an intraday record high overnight, with a rise in oil prices boosting sentiment.

 The S&P/ASX 200 index rose 91.314 points or 1.6 percent to 5,775.8 by 0200 GMT.